 Power-sector issues extend beyond Nevada's borders.
-As Nevada is also geographically located between large urban and economic centers across the West, it serves as a transmission "hub" and plays a critical role in the delivery of electricity for the region.
-Consequently, transmission and distribution grid planning and modernization are a West-wide effort and the influence of climate change across all these states must be considered in managing both current and future supply and demand.
+As Nevada is also geographically located between large urban and economic centers across the West, it serves as a transmission "hub" that plays a critical role in the delivery of electricity for the region.
+Consequently, transmission and distribution grid planning and modernization is a West-wide effort and the influence of climate change across these western states must be considered in managing both current and future supply and demand.